 - For a day trip, the spectacular Eden Project, a dramatic global garden with 3 giant biospheres of tropical and temperate plants, is just a 30-minute drive away

-- There are 2 great day spas nearby; the Scarlet Spa at The Scarlet hotel and Ocean Spa at Bedruthan Steps hotel; or book a spa treatment in the comfort of your cottage
+- There are 2 great day spas nearby: the Scarlet Spa at The Scarlet hotel and Ocean Spa at Bedruthan Steps hotel; or book a spa treatment in the comfort of your cottage

-- An 18-hole golf course and fishing lakes with tremendous views are adjacent to the farm, although we were warned about the maddening winds.
+- An 18-hole golf course and fishing lakes with tremendous views are adjacent to the farm.
 There's a riding school nearby, too

 Activities on site or nearby include: